 The fun didn’t end there.
 After dinner we had a closing party with music by The Band Concord and drinks courtesy of Captain Morgan.
 They also announced the winner of the cookie contest… Not me.
 Chris from The Cafe Sucre Farine won, and she totally deserved it.
 She made a shortbread thumbprint with salted caramel that was out of this world.
 I probably shot myself in the foot for telling everyone to vote for hers because I liked it so much!
 It was great to have one last chance to connect with everyone..
 I met so many amazing people over the weekend.
 Here I am with Shaina Olmanson from Food For My Family, who has figuratively been in my back yard for years, and Caroline Edwards from Chocolate and Carrots who I’ve known on the internet for a long time but finally got to meet in person!

 Unfortunately I didn’t get pictures with anyone else, but I thought I would include a list of some of the great bloggers I got to connect with this weekend (sorry if I left anyone out!):

-Namely Marly, Neighbor Food, Jelly Toast, Aimee Broussard & Co., Kara in the Kitchen, Food Babbles, Milk Glass Kitchen, Savory Experiments, Tickled Red, My Invisible Crown, Big Bear’s Wife, In Sock Monkey Slippers, Mrs. Happy Homemaker, Melanie in the Middle, Pint Sized Baker, That Skinny Chick Can Bake, Healthy Delicious, Me and My Pink Mixer, Gourmet Garden
+Namely Marly, Neighbor Food, Jelly Toast, Aimee Broussard & Co., Kara in the Kitchen, Food Babbles, Milk Glass Kitchen, Savory Experiments, My Invisible Crown, Big Bear’s Wife, Mrs. Happy Homemaker, Pint Sized Baker, That Skinny Chick Can Bake, Healthy Delicious, Me and My Pink Mixer, Gourmet Garden